She Chose To 'Go Flat' And Wants Other Breast Cancer Survivors To Know They Can Too

 What did this experience teach you about the power dynamic in the relationship between doctors and patients?

 It kind of reaffirmed in some ways what I've been feeling all along.
 When you're the patient and you're sitting there in a paper towel, essentially, and you're speaking with a surgeon, the power imbalance is very stark.
 No matter who you are.
 I think as a woman speaking to a male surgeon, the power imbalance is greater because of our cultural attitudes toward gender.
-Then to have the surgeon be dismissive, and kind of wave off my concern as like, "oh you're just getting hysterical."
+Then to have the surgeon be dismissive, and kind of wave off my concern as like, "Oh you're just getting hysterical."

 There's also a long history of women being treated dismissively by the medical establishment.
 And it's one thing to know that happens as a feminist and as a woman who writes about these issues, but it's another thing to physically live that experience and to stand up for yourself.
 It drove me to write the book, and it inspires me to talk publicly to patients and doctors about these issues.